As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

-This week in our Farm Fresh Tuesday Blog Hop, I am featuring a post that shares how to cook a winter squash in an instant pot!
+In the Farm Fresh Tuesday Blog Hop, I am featured a post that shares how to cook a winter squash in an instant pot!
 Perfectly timed before Thanksgiving!

 Winter Squash for Thanksgiving